 Students entering the Phlebotomy Internship must be at least 18 years old.
 Students enrolled in PHBC 190R must make personal and professional accommodations in order to attend this full-time, three week internship.
 The internship is only offered in the spring semester and must be taken over a consecutive three week period during the day shift.
 Clinical internships will be arranged through the Clinical Coordinator.
 To Register for PHBC 190R (Phlebotomy Internship) students must be matriculated in the program and provide all required paperwork to the Program Director by November 15th.
 Each student will be instructed in specific requirements for their placements during PHBC 110R.
-Paperwork for each student includes some, or all, of the following dependent upon placement of internship:
+Paperwork for each student upon placement of internship: